brainglobe/cellfinder/cell_detection.md

 - A small `uint8` mask is created to mark areas of the plane that are inside/outside of the brain

 ### 3D filtering
-`ball_z_size` planes at a time (defaults to 15)
+`ball_z_size` planes at a time are stored.
+Twice this amount of memory is required to roll the array each time a new array is fed to the 3D filter stage.
-Cell detection - two planes at a time

-In addition the first two processes need an extra plane to write to.
-This means the maximum memory used by a single worker is `ball_z_size + 1` planes.